mattous/hugo/content/posts/game-devlog-1.md

 {{< figure src="fireballs.gif" alt="fireballs gone wrong" position="center" style="border-radius: 8px;" caption="fireballs gone wrong" captionStyle="color: black;" >}}

 I’ll be adding what I’ve made to [this repo](https://github.com/mattous/godot), mistakes and all.
-I’ve done the basics added a player, some mobs that respawn and chance you.
+I’ve done the basics added a player, some mobs that respawn and chase you.
 Currently working on level generation, which has mostly been copied/pasted from a tutorial.
 The mobs no longer chase me around the map, but they are at least spawning now.

 It’s been a big learning curve for sure.
 I expect I’ll share some of what I learn along the way here.
 If anything I make actually turns into a full game, I’ll be pretty surprised.
 It’s really early days yet, but I do have a bunch of ideas about what sort of game I would make.
 I just need to figure out the basics first.